Zasilkovna/prestashop-1.6/README.md

 - To add a carrier enter the menu *Shipping* - *Carriers*.
 - In the module settings, you select whether it is a *Packeta pickup point* or delivery to the address.
-- If you select YES for the carrier in the "Is COD" column, the orders of this carrier will be always cash on delivery.
+- If you select YES for the carrier in the "Is COD" column, the orders of this carrier will be always cash on delivery no matter what payment method you choose.
-- If you want cash on delivery to be controlled by the payment method and not the carrier, fill NO in the "Is cash on delivery" column for the carrier, and set YES in the "Is COD" column for the payment method.
-- For carriers whose shipments will not be transported by Packetery, select "- no -".
+- For carriers whose shipments will not be transported by Packeta, select "- no -".

 #### Set country restrictions
 - In the carrier settings you specify for which zones is the selected carrier allowed and for what price.